 Figuring out how to attract bluebirds to your yard doesn’t have to be difficult, especially if you fill a garden with plants they love.
 It is always advisable to plant native, non-invasive plant species that grow well in your zone whenever possible.

-Diversity is one of the main things to consider when planting for any type of wildlife.
-Pick plants that attract various types of insects as well as those that provide different types of fruit.
+Diversity is one of the main things to consider when planting any type of wildlife.
+Pick plants that attract various kinds of insects as well as those that provide different types of fruit.

-Any type of edible berry or fruit plant is a welcome food source.
-Many berries ripen later in the season which ensures a longer period of readily available food for the birds.
+Any edible berry or fruit plant is a welcome food source.
+Many berries ripen later in the season, ensuring a longer period of readily available food for the birds.
 Bluebirds also benefit from the protection the bushes offer.

-A few of their favorite bushes include blueberries, blackberries, bayberry, currant, juniper, and winterberry.
-If you have room for a few trees, consider a Holly tree, Crabapple, Dogwood or Apple.
-Bluebirds will also feast on your vines if you’d like to plant grapes or a Virginia Creeper.
+A few of their favorite bushes include blueberries, blackberries, bayberries, currants, juniper, and winterberries.
+If you have room for a few trees, consider a Holly tree, Crabapple, Dogwood, or Apple.
+Bluebirds will also feast on your vines if you plant grapes or a Virginia Creeper.

 Fruit and nut trees are beneficial in that they provide food, shelter, and possible nesting sites.
 Bluebirds enjoy perching in trees or bushes surrounding open areas.
 Leaving sections with grassy areas that include both low and high plants encourages the birds to hunt and explore.

-Apple trees are a favorite of most bluebirds, for several reasons.
+Apple trees are a favorite of most bluebirds for several reasons.
 Aside from the fruit itself, the tree is usually a smorgasbord of insects.
-It is also a tree that forms natural holes and cavities in the trunk and branches that provide perfect bluebird nesting sites.
+It also forms natural holes and cavities in the trunk and branches that provide perfect bluebird nesting sites.

-It is not difficult to attract bluebirds to your own environment by ensuring they have everything they need in one place.
-Along with the food and plants mentioned above, here are a few more things necessary for happy, healthy bluebirds.
+It is not difficult to attract bluebirds to your environment by ensuring they have everything they need in one place.
+In addition to the food and plants mentioned above, here are a few more things necessary for happy, healthy bluebirds.

 Adding a Water Source

-Providing a source of clean, fresh water is a high priority when it comes to attracting bluebirds to your yard.
-This can be in the form of a birdbath or even a small, shallow pond.
+Providing a clean, fresh water source is a high priority for attracting bluebirds to your yard.
+This can be a birdbath or even a small, shallow pond.

-Adding a dripper will attract the interest of even more birds as they will use it to bathe as well as drink from.
-You may consider installing a heating element in colder climates.
+Adding a dripper will attract the interest of even more birds, as they will use it to bathe and drink.
+In colder climates, you may consider installing a heating element.

 Bird Houses

 Bluebirds are cavity-nesters, preferring close, cramped quarters to raise their young.
-Enthusiasts can help the birds out by providing birdhouses specifically designed for them.
+Enthusiasts can help the birds out by providing birdhouses designed explicitly for them.

-Make sure the openings in the birdhouse are the exact dimensions needed for the bluebirds in your area.
-This keeps invading sparrows and starlings from taking over the nesting box.
+Make sure the birdhouse openings are the exact dimensions needed by the bluebirds in your area.
+This will prevent invading sparrows and starlings from taking over the nesting box.

 While some shelter in the form of trees and shrubs is desirable, bluebirds prefer open spaces for their habitat.
-Golf courses, meadows, and open fields are places where bluebirds are regularly found.
+Bluebirds are regularly found in golf courses, meadows, and open fields.

-The patchy vegetation of these areas offers them protection from predators.
-It also provides places to perch when hunting for food.
+The patchy vegetation in these areas protects them from predators and provides places for them to perch when hunting for food.

 How Will You Attract More Bluebirds To Your Garden?

 Why not add a suet or mealworm feeder to your garden?
-If there are bluebirds in the neighborhood, they are sure to visit if you stock up on their favorite foods.
-Or plant a new berry bush
+If there are bluebirds in the neighborhood, they will visit if you stock up on their favorite foods.
+Or plant a new berry bush.

 Take the time to turn your yard into a friendly, welcoming environment for America’s beloved bluebirds.
 Making just a few additions and enhancements to your outdoor living space will encourage them to move in and make it their own.